uasal/Useful-Resources-Public/spacehardwarehandbook/fasteners.md

 # Inserts

  Nitronic 60 locking helical inserts are suggested for threading into aluminum.
-Inserts, such as locking helical inserts "helicoils", provide a locking mechanism to prevent screws from backing out, can increase strength, and the numbers of cycles of a joint.
+Inserts, such as locking helical inserts "helicoils", provide a locking mechanism to prevent screws from backing out, can increase strength, and the tolerable number of cycles of a joint.